bobmonsour/faustotasca/src/pages/santa-barbara.md

 ---
 title: Fausto Bellino Tasca | Santa Barbara
-description: Tasca’s first known commissions while living in Santa Barbara were the design and execution of interior decorative work for several estate homes in Montecito.
+description: Among Fausto Tasca’s commissions while living in Santa Barbara were the design and execution of interior decorative work for several estate homes in Montecito.
+He was awarded the prestigious and important commission of painting a gift for the King and Queen of Belgium.
+keywords: Mission Santa Barbara, landscape, Mrs. Norton, Queen of Belgium, oil painting
 ---
 {% from "macros.njk" import imageSingle %}
 {% from "macros.njk" import imagePair %}